 - When submitting copy, please identify target audience (faculty/staff/administration) and campus/es and include e-mail sender (“From” line), title (“Subject” line) and any materials to be linked to it

 This policy is being implemented to assure that these types of communications signal significant events and situations to our community and are not shadowed by other campus activities that, though important to promote, are better suited for the University Calendar and Web Digest.
 We appreciate your understanding of and cooperation with this policy.

-- Describe who, what, when, where, how and why
+- Descriptions of who, what, when, where, how, and why

-- Include RSVP date, contact information and/or link to RSVP form, if applicable
+- Images, if available, to enhance your post’s visual appearance, RSVP dates, contact information, and a link to RSVP form, if applicable

-- Be proofread and approved within the college/department prior to posting
+- Copy that has been proofread and approved within your area prior to posting online

-The final selection of daily highlights is determined by the Office of Marketing and Communications based on the following criteria:
+The selection of daily stories in the Highlight section is determined by the Office of Marketing and Communications, based on the following criteria:

 - Appeal to a broad St. John’s University audience